 - Catch some live music at Crossroads Saloon and Steakhouse or Lincoln Street

 - Venture out to Enchanted Rock (since it’s only 20 minutes away)

 Located in west Texas, Fredericksburg is located on 290 and about an hour and a half from Austin and a little more than four hours from Dallas.

 There is a good variety of eats in Fredericksburg.
-Here are the places I’ve enjoyed and recommend.
+Here are some options.

-Otto’s is one of the recommended finer dining restaurants in Fredericksburg.
+Otto’s is one of the recommended finer dining restaurants in Fredericksburg and it focuses on German food.
 We had highs and lows with our experience at Otto’s.
 I really enjoyed my Evy (gin) cocktail and the Foie Gras BLT.
 The Stuffed Quail (stuffed with sauerkraut) was good but my Duck Schnitzel was overpowering on the crisp breading and the duck flavor was hidden.